livepeer/docs/docs/quickstart/orchestrators.md

 ### Test your Benchmarking

-Next, download test streams and test your GPU capacity with the [benchmarking tool](/video-miners/how-to-guides/benchmarking) `livepeer_bench.exe`.
+You can download test streams and test your GPU capacity with the [benchmarking tool](/video-miners/how-to-guides/benchmarking) `livepeer_bench.exe`.

 To do this, you should: